 Water supply Option B would use local groundwater for domestic supply in the Plan Area and would include treatment of the domestic supply to CCR Title 22 Waterworks standards.
 Project groundwater use would be solely for domestic purposes.
-Similar to Option A, SID water and recycled water would be used for agricultural and domestic irrigation purposes.
-Water treatment is anticipated to consist of mixed media filtration and disinfection unless measured chemical constituents indicate further treatment.
+Similar to Option A, SID water would continue to serve existing and proposed agricultural uses and recycled water would be used for landscaping purposes (see Table 16.6).
+Water treatment is anticipated to consist of mixed media filtration and disinfection unless measured chemical constituents indicate a need for further treatment.
 Under Option B, the proposed onsite groundwater system would consist of at least three groundwater wells at a sustained flow of potentially 100 gallons per minute (gpm) each, approximately 4.5 miles of onsite pipelines, and 500,000 gallons of storage (for fire hydrants and sprinklers) in two water storage tanks preferably located at elevation (see Figure 16.1).
-The proposed wells and distribution system are proposed to provide the estimated total annual water requirement for the potable domestic supply of approximately 186 afy.
+The proposed wells and distribution system would provide the estimated total annual water requirement for the potable domestic supply of approximately 186 afy.

-The three wells would draw groundwater from the Suisun-Fairfield Valley Groundwater Basin, which has an estimated saturated thickness of in excess of 400 feet.
-The water would be treated by a small treatment facility(ies) to CCR Title 22 Waterworks standards prior to being pumped to an onsite storage facility.
+The wells would draw groundwater from the Suisun-Fairfield Valley Groundwater Basin, which has an estimated saturated thickness in excess of 400 feet.
+The water would be treated at each wellhead by a small treatment facility to CCR Title 22 Waterworks standards prior to being pumped to an onsite storage facility.